pedro-abundio-wang/deep-learning/4 convolutional-neural-networks/Readme.md

 - YOLO is a state-of-the-art object detection model that is fast and accurate
 - Lets sum up and introduce the whole YOLO algorithm given an example.
 - Suppose we need to do object detection for our autonomous driver system.It needs to identify three classes:
-  - 1. Pedestrian (Walks on ground).
+  - Pedestrian (Walks on ground).
-  - 2. Car.
+  - Car.
-  - 3. Motorcycle.
+  - Motorcycle.
 - We decided to choose two anchor boxes, a taller one and a wide one.
   - Like we said in practice they use five or more anchor boxes hand made or generated using k-means.
-- Our labeled Y shape will be `[Ny, HeightOfGrid, WidthOfGrid, 16]`, where Ny is number of instances and each row (of size 16) is as follows:
+- Our labeled Y shape will be [Ny, HeightOfGrid, WidthOfGrid, 16], where Ny is number of instances and each row (of size 16) is as follows:
-  - `[Pc, bx, by, bh, bw, c1, c2, c3, Pc, bx, by, bh, bw, c1, c2, c3]`
+  - [Pc, bx, by, bh, bw, c1, c2, c3, Pc, bx, by, bh, bw, c1, c2, c3]
 - Your dataset could be an image with a multiple labels and a rectangle for each label, we should go to your dataset and make the shape and values of Y like we agreed.
-  - We first initialize all of them to zeros and ?, then for each label and rectangle choose its closest grid point then the shape to fill it and then the best anchor point based on the IOU. so that the shape of Y for one image should be `[HeightOfGrid, WidthOfGrid,16]`
+  - We first initialize all of them to zeros and ?, then for each label and rectangle choose its closest grid point then the shape to fill it and then the best anchor point based on the IOU. so that the shape of Y for one image should be [HeightOfGrid, WidthOfGrid,16]
-- Train the labeled images on a Conv net. you should receive an output of `[HeightOfGrid, WidthOfGrid,16]` for our case.
+- Train the labeled images on a Conv net. you should receive an output of [HeightOfGrid, WidthOfGrid,16] for our case.
 - To make predictions, run the Conv net on an image and run Non-max suppression algorithm for each class you have in our case there are 3 classes.
   - You could get something like that:
     - ![](Images/31.png)